BOT-Digital/BOTWorks-Project/README.md

 ...I'd love to connect.

 Feel free to fork the repo, open an issue, or drop a line.
+If you want to help ship the Azure sprint, start by reviewing the docs above and running through the `dev.test.md` checklist locally.

 ---